App Rejected for Guideline 4.3(b) — Design Spam (2026)

 2. App is a thin AI-wrapper over a common API

-Your app is a chat UI calling OpenAI.
-There are already 200 such apps.
+Your app is a chat UI calling a provider like OpenAI or Anthropic.
+There are already hundreds of such apps.
 The reviewer compares interaction flows: input box → send → bubble response → copy button.
 If yours is functionally identical, it’s spam by 4.3(b).

 How to spot it: Do a 60-second feature-extraction on your own app.
 List unique features (not “uses GPT-5.5,” not “supports Markdown”).
 If the unique-feature list has fewer than 2 items, Apple sees a wrapper.